 Not all injuries are created equal.
-Here, some of the most prevalent conditions and symptoms.
+Here, are some of the most prevalent conditions and symptoms.

 - Degenerative Changes: As you age, the gel-like disks cushioning the bones of your spine and the cartilage lining the joints can begin to wear.
 That allows the bones to rub against one another, causing osteoarthritis.
 Some degeneration of this kind is harmless and unavoidable.
 Imaging studies show that almost everyone older than 60 has signs of spinal wear and tear.
 But most never report significant pain.